How to Start an RV Park

 Also make sure your on-site personnel have the tools and equipment they need, such as hand and power tools as well as computers and mobile devices for processing payments, reviewing registrations, and managing check-ins.

-America’s growing interest in camping is your opportunity to specialize, such as:
+America’s growing interest in camping is your opportunity to specialize your RV park:

 • Parks focused on a religion, social cause, or organization

-• Activity camps, such as boating, fly fishing, ATV/OHV driving, cooking, swimming, fitness, and sailing
+• Activity camps, such as those for boating, fly fishing, ATV/OHV driving, cooking, swimming, fitness, and sailing

 • RV parks specializing in accessible facilities and sites

-• Specific demographics, such as senior citizens or families with minor children
+• Specific demographics, such as senior citizens or families with young children

 • “Glamping” or luxury camping